domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.4

+* Fixed to also update the lesson/review background images in the new WaniKani redesign, and not just the numbers.

 ## 2.0.3

 * Fixed to work with the new WaniKani redesign, instead of always logging "Not on a page that displays lesson/review numbers."
 (Again.)